What Does a Medical Lab Technician Do? (A Closer Look)

 Medical lab technicians are also tasked with the following:1

 - Setting up, maintaining, calibrating, cleaning and testing the sterility of lab equipment

 - Preparing solutions or reagents to be combined with samples

 - Collecting blood, tissue or other samples from patients

-Along with these job duties, MLTs could also be responsible for matching blood compatibility for transfusions, analyzing chemical content of fluids or examining immune system elements.
-With sophisticated lab equipment, they search for parasites, bacteria and microorganisms in their samples.
+Along with these job duties, MLTs are sometimes responsible for matching blood compatibility for transfusions, analyzing the chemical content of fluids or examining immune system elements.
+Additionally, they may search for parasites, bacteria and microorganisms in their samples with sophisticated lab equipment.

 The roles mentioned above will likely vary based on the specific area in which you specialize.
-For example, MLTs focused on phlebotomy will have duties based around collecting and testing blood.
+For example, medical lab techs focused on phlebotomy will have duties centered on collecting and testing blood.